Prison education: Challenges

-Other reasons for reluctance to participate in programs from inmates include previous failures in education and lack of motivation.
+Other reasons for reluctance to participate in programmes from inmates include previous failures in education and lack of motivation.
 Foreign inmates who will be deported at the end of their sentence often lack incentive to learn the language of the country they are incarcerated in, or obtain qualifications there.
 The types of vocational training offered by prisons in the Western world, such as manufacturing, will often not be useful to someone who will be deported to a country where the manufacturing industry is not well developed.
 Other types of vocational training, such as certain forms of woodwork, are outdated and will not realistically lead to employment opportunities.
 Juvenile prisoners may face difficulties transferring back to regular schooling after their release, due to problems recognising course credit for studies undertaken in prison.
-Financial incentives also play a factor in an inmate's decision to participate in educational programs.
+Financial incentives also play a factor in an inmate's decision to participate in educational programmes.
 In both the UK and Belgium, the allowance given to inmates who undertake study is lower than that given to inmates who undertake domestic work such as cleaning or food-preparation, which results in inmates having a preference for domestic work.
 Inmates with children have a particular preference for employment over education in prison, as it enables them to send more money to their families.

 Despite the challenges, some prisoners report finding it easier to study in prison due to having less distractions, and prisoners are also often more motivated than the general population to study, resulting in higher retention rates.
 Lecturers working in prison report prisoners are more likely to have prepared for classes and read course notes than students in the general population.

 The COVID-19 pandemic exacerbated many of the existing challenges to education in prison, such as increased lockdowns and transfer of prisoners between facilities.
-Teachers and staff were often not allowed to enter prisons due to restrictions, resulting in educational programs being suspended.
+Teachers and staff were often not allowed to enter prisons due to restrictions, resulting in educational programmes being suspended.
 In other cases, external institutions that provided education to prisons themselves closed down during the pandemic.
-Posted materials being quarantined also impacted programs that continued to run, resulting in instructors often receiving coursework from inmates well after they were due.
+Posted materials being quarantined also impacted programmes that continued to run, resulting in instructors often receiving coursework from inmates well after they were due.
 While many education providers were able to switch to remote learning via the internet during the pandemic, this continued form of education was unable to be provided to many prisons as they do not permit internet access.